-Over the year to 30 June 2022, net assets have fallen by £46.5 million representing a decrease of 21.0%.
-On a per share basis net assets have fallen by 33.84 pence which represents a decrease of 9.7%.
-Further information on the performance of the Company's portfolio is contained in the Investment Manager's Report on pages 7 to 15.
+Over the year to 30 June 2023, net assets have fallen by £4.8 million representing a decrease of 2.7%.
+On a per share basis net assets have risen by 26.26 pence which represents a increase of 8.3%.
+Further information on the performance of the Company's portfolio is contained in the Investment Manager's Report and Top 10 Investee Company Review on pages 6 to 14.

-The Company's investment objective is one of capital growth and it is anticipated that returns for Shareholders will derive primarily from capital gains.
-The board is governed by the rules for investment trusts that require that the Company must not retain more than 15% of its income from any one year.
-The Board recommends a final dividend of 2.00p (2021: 1.60p) per Ordinary share, amounting to £1,066,000 (2021: £1,013,000) based on the Ordinary share capital at the date of this report.
+The Company's investment objective is one of capital growth and it is anticipated that returns for shareholders will derive primarily from capital gains.
+The Board is governed by the rules for investment trusts that require that the Company must not retain more than 15% of its income from any one year.
+The Board recommends a final dividend of 2.50p (2022: 2.00p) per Ordinary share, amounting to £1,235,000 (2022: £1,061,000) based on the Ordinary share capital at the date of this report.
 The Company's dividend policy remains unchanged, and it may be that next year, the dividend will be lower.